 Any help is appreciated!

-#2 Updated by Stephan Mohr about 1 year ago
+#2 Updated by Stephan Mohr over 1 year ago

 Paul Bauer wrote:

 Hello, having a look at it!

 One question, it looks like the solvent in solvent.gro is already split over the periodic boundaries (e.g Resid 59).
 Did you try making the solvent molecules whole first?

 Hi Paul, thanks a lot for looking at it!

 No, I did not make the solvent molecules whole first.
 Might this be the reason (and so it is not a bug, but rather a bad usage from my side)?

 #3 Updated by Paul Bauer about 1 year ago